 Even in retirement, she continues to support the Detroit City Chess Club tournaments (for 10 years running) and is the Director of the popular Saturday in the D programs at DCP at Northwestern.

 Coach Glenn R. Smith (known to most as Coach Smith) was inducted into the Detroit City Chess Club’s Harold Steen Hall of Fame in 2019.
 The late Coach Smith coached students for over 30 years at various schools and school districts in metro Detroit.
 His most notable coaching stints were at Detroit Duffield Elementary & Middle, University Prep Academy and Washington-Parks Academy where he helped produce National Champions.
 Coach Smith’s work ethic was second to none according to all that worked with him.
 He worked day and night to produce champions both on and off the board.
 Coach Smith not only was concerned about producing great chess players, but he was equally concerned about the well-being of his players, often going into his pockets to help students who needed assistance with food or shelter.
 One of Coach Smith’s former students, Renaissance High School Senior (Class of 2021) Naiyah Stinson said “I started playing chess as early as Kindergarten and it was the perfect way to express the intelligence I felt on the inside.
-As a young girl I did not understand the valuable lessons chess would teach me about life.
-Chess has taught me balance, the power in thinking from the end, accepting defeat, leadership, and critical thinking”.
-Coach Smith passed away on July 12, 2019 at the age of 72.
-He is dearly missed by his former students, coaching colleagues and all that met him.
+As a young girl, I did not understand the valuable lessons chess would teach me about life.
+Chess has taught me to balance, the power in thinking from the end, accepting defeat, leadership, and critical thinking”.
+Coach Smith passed away on July 12, 2019, at the age of 72.
+He is dearly missed by his former students, coaching colleagues, and all that met him.